asval211/king_county_housing_data/README.md

 ## Data

-We used data from Box Office Mojo, IMDB, Rotten Tomatoes, TheMovieDB.org and, the-numbers.com.
+We used data from kc_house_data.csv and column_names.md.
 This data contains information that:

 * Describes how popular movies are
 * The people who worked on the movies